-Four projects totaling \$72,000 support housing objectives, utilizing 8% of CDBG funding anticipated in 2009.
-The outcome of these projects would make housing affordable for low-income persons, and provide accessibility for some disabled persons.
-In addition, sustainability is achieved by preventing areas from falling into disrepair.
+Three projects totaling \$101,986 will utilize 15% of CDBG funding anticipated in 2013 in support of housing objectives.
+The outcome of these projects would make affordable housing available for low-income persons, and provide accessibility for some disabled persons.
+In addition, neighborhoods are revitalized by combining steady code enforcement inspections with investment in commity infrastructure.
+Sustainability is achieved by preventing areas from becoming disenfanchised and falling into disrepair.

-Catholic Family Volunteer Chore Services (4 households) \$4,000
+Catholic Family Volunteer Chore Services (12) (\$3,986)